Towards building the OP-Mapped WENO schemes: A general methodology: A general method to introduce order-preserving mapping for mapped WENO schemes

-\begin{corollary} When $n_{\mathrm{cp}} = 1$, the $(2r-1)$th-order MOP-WENO-IM($k, A$) schemes can achieve the optimal order of accuracy if the mapping function $\big(g^{\mathrm{MOP-IM}}\big)_{s}(\omega)$ is applied to the original weights in the $(2r-1)$th-order WENO-JS schemes with requirement of $k \geq 2$ (except for the case $r = 2$). \end{corollary} \textbf{Proof.} The proof is almost identical with that of the Theorem 2 in \cite{WENO-IM}. $ \square$ \\
+\begin{corollary} When $n_{\mathrm{cp}} = 1$, the $(2r-1)$th-order MOP-WENO-IM($k, A$) schemes can achieve the optimal order of accuracy if the mapping function $\big(g^{\mathrm{MOP-IM}}\big)_{s}(\omega)$ is applied to the original weights in the $(2r-1)$th-order WENO-JS schemes with requirement of $k \geq 2$ (except for the case $r = 2$). \end{corollary} \textbf{Proof.} The proof is almost identical to that of Theorem 2 in \cite{WENO-IM}. $ \square$ \\